How to Thrive in the BDSM Scene with a Disability

 On my BDSM journey, I have met numerous people who have health issues, physical disabilities and mental health issues.
 All of these people are productive and involved members of the BDSM community.
 I myself have an autoimmune and chronic pain disorder, in spite of this I have been able to enjoy BDSM events, topping and bottoming in play scenes, and learnt a lot about myself and BDSM, all while making friends along the way.

+One of the most empowering things about joining the BDSM scene with a disability is realising how many others are already thriving in it.
 The BDSM community is very accepting of people with any difference, no matter what it is and there are probably lots of people in the same situation.

 Compartmentalise